 This course will study some of the arguments that structure our thinking about contemporary concerns–for example, punishment; animal rights; the right to die.
 Although we might have strong opinions about these topics, it is nonetheless the case that all of our judgments about the “rightness” of our ideas, feelings, and behaviors can be (and undoubtedly will be) questioned by someone else with very different opinions.
 The goal of this course is not to discover the “right” way to think about euthanasia or vegetarianism.
 Instead, we will examine the kinds of evidence and authority, logic and structure that produce strong arguments in favor of thinking one way or another.
 Readings will include such authors as Kazuo Ishigura, Toni Morrison, George Orwell, Peter Singer, and Charles Johnson.

 Preference given to sophomores.
 Limited to 12 students.
 Fall semester: Professor Barale.
 Preference given to first year and second year students.
 Limited to 12 students.
-Spring semester: Dean Lieber.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Dean Lieber.2022-23: Not offered

 This course offers students an opportunity to develop their analytic and writing skills.
 We will read a variety of literary forms–prose and poetry, novels and essays and drama–and will write frequently and at length about what we read.
 This semester our readings will focus on the topic of Illness.
 We will read such authors as Susan Sontag, Anatole Broyard, Sophocles, José Saramago, Mark Doty.
 Three class hours per week.

 Open only to first-year and sophomore students.
 Limited to 12 students.
 Spring semester.
-Professor Frank.2016-17: Not offered
+Professor Frank.2022-23: Not offered

 In this course we will examine twentieth-century and contemporary novels, essays, plays, and performances that challenge generic and disciplinary boundaries.
 All are preoccupied with the visual, perform visually, or employ images within narrative.
 Some of these works respond directly to pieces of visual art, others include photographs or analyze forms of seeing.
 Because this is a writing-intensive course we will not pursue an exhaustive or chronological history of the immense conversation between visual and literary modes of expression.
 While actively discussing the course materials, we will consistently and frequently engage them in critical and creative, formal and informal writing.
 One of our goals will be to deepen our own practices of seeing and using visual evidence as a method toward writing personal, exploratory, and persuasive essays.